mrbackend/java-trampoline/docs/user-guide.md

 leaf, however, has a value of type `A`.
 You might notice that there is no way that this type can represent an empty tree.
 That doesn't matter much, this example is for instructional purposes only.

 As it happens, this simple interface is all we need to inspect and traverse the tree.
-The `visit` method realizes kind of a functional visitor pattern, but without the need for a separate `TreeVisitor` class.
+The `visit` method realizes a kind of functional [visitor pattern](https://en.wikipedia.org/wiki/Visitor_pattern), but without the need for a separate `TreeVisitor` class.
 Instead, we must provide three callbacks, one for each node type.

 We can make a very general purpose method for recursively traversing the leaves of a `Tree`:
 ```java